oasis-tcs/openc2-jadn/jadn-v1.1.md

 The UML specification is organized around the concept of classification, and among its many classifiers are DataType and Class.
 Instances of a DataType are identified only by their value, and all instances of a DataType with the same value are considered to be equal instances.
-DataType instances are typed constants because a different value is by definition a different instance.
+DataType instances are constants because a different value is by definition a different instance.
-A given value may be classified as an instance of multiple DataTypes, but instance equality means equal values of the same type.
+A given value may be classified as an instance of multiple DataTypes, but values can be compared for equality only if they are instances of the same type.

 Instances of a Class are objects.
-Objects are not identified by value, because two objects instantiated from the same Class, even with the same properties, remain distinct: two objects are never equal.
-Although Class instances are not values, DataTypes model object features that are values, such as public fields and API (getter/setter) views of private state.
+Objects are not identified by value because two objects instantiated from the same Class, even with the same properties, remain distinct: two objects are never equal.
+Although objects are not values, DataTypes model object features that are values such as public fields and API (getter/setter) views of private state.
 Additional differences between DataType and Class include:
 * Collection DataTypes specify if value order is significant.
 Class public fields and API values do not have an order.
-* DataType distinguishes between values and references.
-Class does not, and is not an effective model when the distinction matters.
+* DataType distinguishes between values and references, Class does not.
 For example, software function arguments passed by value cannot be modified while those passed by reference can.
-Values contained in a document are passed to the receiver.
 Validating a document for correctness or integrity validates the values it contains but not the values it references.
-Designing a document DataType can ensure that local references identify values stored within that instance, and external references are recognized and handled appropriately.
+A document DataType can distinguish between local and external references and ensure that local references identify values contained within that instance.

-Misusing Class to model data often results in contradictions such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.
+* Misusing Class to model data often results in contradictions such as treating a one-dimensional Coordinate (e.g., latitude) as a DataType but a two-dimensional Coordinate (latitude, longitude) as a Class.

+A JADN information model is constructed from UML DataTypes, not Classes, because its purpose is to compare values for equivalence based on their information content.
+Only DataType instances can be compared by value.

 The **Resource Description Framework** [[RDF](#rdf)] includes DataTypes: